Preventing Children's Injuries From Sports and Other Activities - Topic Overview

 - Drink extra water before, during, and after

-- Drink at least every 15 to 20 minutes during exercise.
+- Take breaks and drink at least every 15 to 20 minutes during exercise.

 - Stop and rest